indefinido/indemma/Readme.md

   Indemma (mind picture → memory), client side, ES5 observable and REST, extensible modular data model.

-  Current version 0.1.9

 Summary
 -------

  - We are tired of calling .attr on our models.
- - We are tired of using templates
+ - We are tired of using templates instead of data bindings.
- - We want a decent kind of polyfill to view models and rest clients until polymer is out of beta
+ - We want a decent kind of polyfill to view models and rest clients until polymer is out of beta.
  - Requirements
    - ES5 Getters and Setters (Shim ships with component, IE 10+)
    - ES7 Observer            (Shim ships with component, IE ?+)